silleknarf/wedding-site/README.md

     + Add transport line drawings
     + Use shortened by plane text
     - Make it work on mobile
-- What to do in Edinburgh
-    - Wrap onto new rows on small screen
 - Add Paddy's images
 - License icons
 - Deploy to S3